-Article 1 It shall be the duty of the head of each of the following departments (hereinafter referred to as "Department Head") to permit the admission of Research Students, any extension of their terms of study, or their withdrawals, revoke permission for their admission, or expel them, upon deliberation by the Faculty Meeting (in the case where a faculty meeting has not been set up, an organization equivalent thereto; the same shall apply hereinafter) or the Graduate School Committee: graduate schools, undergraduate schools, research institutes, the organizations prescribed in Article 20 (1) of the Regulations on Management of Organization at National University Corporation Tohoku University (Rule No. 1 of 2004; hereinafter referred to as the "Regulations on Management of Organization"), the research organizations prescribed in Article 20 (3) of the Regulations on Management of Organization, the Inter-Department Institutes for Education and Research, etc. prescribed in Article 21 of the Regulations on Management of Organization, or the centers, etc. prescribed in Articles 22 to 26 of the Regulations on Management of Organization.
+Article 1 It shall be the duty of the head of each of the following departments (hereinafter referred to as "Department Head") to permit the admission of Research Students, any extension of their terms of study, or their withdrawals, revoke permission for their admission, or expel them, upon deliberation by the Faculty Meeting (in the case where a faculty meeting has not been set up, an organization equivalent thereto; the same shall apply hereinafter) or the Graduate School Committee: graduate schools, undergraduate schools, research institutes, the organizations prescribed in Article 20 (1) of the Regulations on Management of Organization at National University Corporation Tohoku University (Rule No. 1 of 2004; hereinafter referred to as the "Regulations on Management of Organizations prescribed in Article 20 (3) of the Regulations on Management of Organization, the Inter-Department Institutes for Education and Research, etc. prescribed in Article 21 of the Regulations on Management of Organizations on Management of Organization.